Title: |

 Methods:

 This module is a face to face learning course in a classroom setting.
-Learning materials are shared exclusively via a Moodle based virtual learning environment (virtualgrounds.kit.nl), where students can also share results from their assignments and post questions 3ot he other students and the course facilitators.
-Interaction between learners and the lecturers will be conducted both on the virtual learning environment and during the classroom sessions.
+Learning materials are shared exclusively via a Moodle based virtual learning environment (virtualgrounds.kit.nl), where students can also share results from their assignments and post questions to the other students and the course facilitators.
+Interaction between learners and the lecturer will be conducted both on the virtual learning environment and during the classroom sessions.

 The main learning methods employed are: